Psychology-PE (PSYD)

 PSYD-462 Counseling Theories 3 Credits

 Studies the various theoretical approaches to counseling, the personhood of the counselor, and ethical issues in clinical practice.
 Major counseling theories are introduced by covering key concepts, the nature of the therapeutic relationship, and techniques associated with each theory.
 The worldview underlying each theory is examined as it relates to a Christian worldview, and the integration of biblical principles in counseling theories is introduced.
-(School for Professional Studies Course).
+(Professional Education Course)

 Prerequisite: PSYC-103 or PSYC-103C